ARMmbed/mbed-client/porting-guide.md

 compilation target.
 Different modules are needed for different compilation target.

-If you list the modules contained in the LWM2M client linux example, you can see that it depends directly only on the `lwm2m-client` and `lwm2m-client-linux` modules.
+If you list the modules contained in the LWM2M client linux example, you can see that it depends directly only on the `mbed-client` and `mbed-client-linux` modules.
 These modules depend internally on various other modules.

 ```
-lwm2m-client-linux-example 0.0.1
+mbed-client-linux-example x.x.x
 |
-|_lwm2m-client 0.1.6
+|_mbed-client x.x.x
    |
-   |_mbed-client 0.1.1
+   |_mbed-client-c x.x.x
-   |   |_mbed-client-libservice 2.0.12
+   |   |_mbed-client-libservice x.x.x
    |
-   |_lwm2m-client-linux 0.0.2
+   |_mbed-client-linux 0.0.2
 ```

 ## Compilation Targets